-Cash in bank accounts includes deposits in the Insured Cash Sweep (ICS) program.
+Cash in bank accounts may include deposits in the Insured Cash Sweep (ICS) program and the Certificate of Deposit Account Registry Services (CDARS) programs.

 Cash with the bond trustee is invested in U.S. Treasury Notes and government backed Money Market funds.